realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

   - Yes, this risks job security, but it also makes it easier to change code as you keep.
   - If you think someone will be confused by something, take extra time choosing names and add the minimum number of comments to explain <b>WHY?</b> This is also the value of pair programming, someone else can ask you why you did something.
-Instead of just telling them, that's a place to find better names, or refactor the code to make it clearer, or add a "why?" answer comment.
+Instead of just telling them, that's a time to find better names, or refactor the code to make it clearer, or add a "why?" answer comment.
 - Even this short guide repeats ideas to make it easier to understand what is important and what is not.
 - Strive to make code read like regular English as possible, and to be able to understand it without